 Please note, links to all the Freedom Essays are included at the end of this essay.
 Open any essay to read, print, download, share or listen to it (as a podcast).

 introduces the WTM Deaf Effect Course

 Welcome to this introductory presentation to the WTM Deaf Effect Course.
-As I explained in Video/Freedom Essay 11, while we humans have lacked the redeeming explanation of our seemingly horrifically flawed human condition, we had no choice but to live in deep psychological denial of the subject.
+As Jeremy introduced in , and explained in depth in , while we humans have lacked the redeeming explanation of our seemingly horrifically flawed human condition, we had no choice but to live in deep psychological denial of the subject.
 It follows that when the redeeming understanding of that condition arrives, our practised denial will initially make it difficult for our minds to read the analysis.
 As soon as discussion of the human condition begins, the mind of almost every person becomes subconsciously alert to the fact they are being taken into what has been a completely off-limits realm and consequently starts blocking out what is being said.
 Your mind will find it difficult taking in or ‘hearing’ what is being said; it will suffer from a ‘DEAF EFFECT’ to what is being presented.
 To overcome this ‘deaf effect’, we have developed the WTM Deaf Effect Course—which this One hour summarising talk introduces.

-As explained in Video/F. Essay 11, you actually will be astonished to discover that the seemingly impenetrable ‘fog’ that reading about the human condition causes does begin to lift, and that what is being presented does begin to make extraordinarily accountable sense of human behaviour—and does free you from the human condition forever!
+As explained in , you actually will be astonished to discover that the seemingly impenetrable ‘fog’ that reading about the human condition causes does begin to lift, and that what is being presented does begin to make extraordinarily accountable sense of human behaviour—and does free you from the human condition forever!

 So, if you have begun to try to read/watch/listen to the explanation of the human condition, or are about to, then you will very likely benefit enormously from this first ‘deaf effect’-eroding presentation in the WTM Deaf Effect Course, where you will hear this introduction repeated: